rawhex/hidiot.com/_docs/getting_tactile/getting_started.md

 Adam Westbrook made a brilliant short film about Shannon's role in the leap from the analogue to the digital age.
 Shannon was initially concerned with communication, but in the process he laid the foundation for the logic used in computers today.

-{% youtube rJszZebxL3E %}

-If you want to understand how logic operators work under the hood, SnugglyHappyMathTime has a really great introduction to logic in maths.
-Don't worry if this goes over your head.
-We'll make sure we spend some time explaining operators as we encounter them.